anvilco/apollo-server-plugin-introspection-metadata/README.md

     },
     MyOtherType: {...},
     Query: {
-      // Queries you define end up as Fields in the Queries Type, so this
+      // Queries you've defined end up as Fields in the Queries Type, so this
       // structure follows that pattern
       fields: {
         myQuery: {